auth0/docs/samlsso-auth0-to-auth0.md

 In the upper right corner, click on the name of your account and in the popup menu which appears, select "New Account".

-In the window which appears, enter a name for your second account and press the **"SAVE"** button.
+In the window which appears, enter a name for your second account in the "Your Auth0 domain" field and press the **"SAVE"** button.

 You can switch back and forth between the accounts by going to the upper right corner of the dashboard, clicking on the name of the current account, and using the popup menu which appears to switch between your accounts.